AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-04-06-linkup-custom-control-to-ngcontrol-ngmodel.markdown

 simply using the native **HTML input** element, and you would be right!

 But we are trying to clearly see how to expose the component to the required interfaces and to avoid making the example overly complex we will be using this example.
-We will also not be looking at `a11y` in this post.
+We will also not be looking at **a11y** in this post, also for simplicity.
 But be aware that when writing custom controls you have to ensure that they are accessible.

 So without further ado, here is our component:
 {% highlight javascript %}